 Sabre also said that while he had never had a sexual relationship with the woman, she had on previous occasions grabbed his buttocks and genitals while socializing at the bar.

 Sabre also disputed the version of events given by a third victim, who claimed he grabbed her by the wrists and tried to sexually assault her in a reclining chair at his home one night.
 They had gone there after Sabre drove an intoxicated friend home in the womans car when they left the bar together.
 According to Sabre, the woman smoked marijuana with him, listened to music and danced, and then they began

 kissing in the chair.
 The woman stopped, Sabre said, saying, Bucky, I cant do this because she was friends with his ex-girlfriend.

 It ended.
 No is no, Sabre said.

-Defense attorney Peter A. Dumas, in his closing remarks, urged the jury to be skeptical about whether the prosecution had met the burden of proof.
+Defense attorney Peter A. Dumas, in his closing, urged the jury to be skeptical about whether the prosecution had met the burden of proof.

 Really, there has been a lack of evidence here, Mr. Dumas said.
 He said there was no medical evidence, no physical evidence and no eyewitness evidence with respect to any of the alleged attacks, merely he said, she said allegations.

 Assistant District Attorney Amanda N. Nissen told the jury to be mindful of inconsistencies in Sabres testimony compared with statements he gave a county investigator in 2010, as the jury heard in a recording of his interview.